alejoluc/Via/README.md

 Simple PHP router with prefix grouping and filters

+## Work in Progress

+This README file is a work in progress and is in the process of being written.
+In the meantime, please refer to the `examples` folder to get started.

 ## Usage

 Please refer to the `examples` folder to see how to use the router, along with usage of grouping and filters.